FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Sensor Peripheral Configuration Steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "Sensor Configuration" button in the user peripheral configuration interface.
+**Step1**: Select the "Sensor Configuration" button in the user peripheral configuration interface.
 This section takes the end of the robot as an example.
 The user first sets the maximum difference.
 The maximum difference of the sensor scanning deviation points is recommended to be set to 4 by default.
 Data processing is based on actual use.
 The scene selects raw data or YZ data.
 The controller IP defaults to 192.168.57.2, the sensor IP can be configured on the same network segment, the port is 5020, and the sampling period is recommended to be 25.
 The communication protocol is currently adapted to the Ruiniu communication protocol, just load the corresponding protocol.
 After the loading is complete, the sensor can be tested by pressing the "Sensor On" and "Sensor Off" buttons.

 .. figure:: robot_peripherals/011.png
    :align: center